-I really enjoy showing my work in exhibitions.
-Visitors to my exhibitions often say that seeing the photographs in “real life” is even better than viewing them on a computer screen.
-They are printed on archival quality, matt cotton rag which gives a depth and richness of colour that cannot really be appreciated on a screen.
+I enjoy showing my work in exhibitions.
+Visitors often say that seeing the photographs in “real life” is even better than viewing them on a computer screen.
+They are printed on archival quality, matt cotton rag which gives a depth and richness of colour that cannot really be appreciated on a monitor.

 2018 is a busy year for my exhibitions!

 I’m delighted to be back at The Aldeburgh Gallery with my Still Lifes.
 Entitled “Still Life and the Art of Slow Photography” it again features a mixture of traditional and modern takes on the genre of Still Life.
 Most of my photographs take many hours to compose and take but one of the exhibits took over two years to complete!

 You will find a number of the exhibits in the Fine Art Photography and the Flower Still Life sections of this web site.
 Don’t forget to also look at the image in the Slow Photography page which is an homage to the 17th century art of flower painting.